leka91/reputation-project/README.md

 ---

-Reputation test project made with PHP (Laravel) and Bootstrap 5 for frontend.
+Reputation test project made with PHP (Laravel Sail with Docker) and Bootstrap 5 for frontend.
 I connected to google maps reviews scraper, exported the data in the form of a CSV file for technomania (electronic equipment store) which I later used in my database.
 The project has a landing page where you enter the domain (in this case https://www.tehnomanija.rs/) after which you get to the dashboard page where you can see the best and worst scores of all locations.
 The addresses of the locations are in the form of a link, and by clicking on it, you can access a single location where you can see basic data and a chart.

 ## Technologies